-You are fancy taking time-out from your normal routine?
-You always dreamt about a great adventure in Africa?
+Do you fancy taking time-out from your normal routine?
+Are you dreaming about a great adventure in Africa?
 Then the Trails Guide course is tailor-made for you.
 You will spend 28 memorable days either in the biodiversity of Makuleke, South Africa or Mashatu, Botswana, learning how vital safety is in the heart of the bush.
-Opt for nature training in a special place which provides the best conditions for a Trails Guide course, thanks to the virtually unspoilt environment.
-Experienced instructors will teach you about the wonders of the African wild and help you to improve your Field Guide skills day by day.
+Opt for nature training in a special place which provides the best conditions for an Apprentice Trails Guide course, thanks to the virtually unspoilt environment.
+Experienced instructors will educate you about the wonders of the African wilderness and help you to improve your Field Guide skills day by day.

 - Live and learn for 28 days surrounded by Southern Africa’s wild nature